 This new-ish bedside bassinet by Fisher Price has become a quick hit.
 It’s simple, cheap, looks halfway decent, and has some fun bells and whistles (a nightlight, a music player, ceiling star lights, a mobile, etc.).

-The downsides: the big complaint is that it’s very difficult to find sheets for this (and there’s no good way to wash the mattress pad); another common complaint is that baby can wake him/herself by her own movements (which jostle them awake).
+The downsides: the big complaint is that it’s very difficult to find sheets for this (though many find these ones work alright); another common complaint is that baby can wake him/herself by her own movements (which jostle them awake).
 FYI, it runs on C batteries (three of them), so stock up.
 (Some parents complain that the features turn off automatically after 30 minutes… others love this because it prevents them tearing through batteries.)

 In a slightly higher price category, we also recommend the more reliable Arm’s Reach Concepts Mini Ezee 2-in-1 ($230).

 $$$ — Baby Bjorn Cradle ~ $349